Alien-Worlds/alienteleport/README.md

 Contracts and tools to create a bridge between WAX tokens and an ERC-20 counterpart.

+## Versions

+The version numbers are necessary to make all teleports compatible with custom frontends.
+This project is called version 1 and is a backwards compatible fork of the origin [Alien Worlds teleport](https://github.com/Alien-Worlds/alienteleport).
+The project of [SavAct](https://github.com/SavAct/eosioteleport) is a fork of version 1 and is called version 2.
+Each fork brings up a lot of new features and reduces the running costs.

+[Version 2](https://github.com/SavAct/eosioteleport) is not backwards compatible, but recommended for new projects because it offers the most advantages, is fully tested and already used by real world applications.

 ## Contracts

 There are contracts available for both EOSIO chains and Ethereum, both should be deployed on their respective chains.